 This brief tutorial will show you how to open any of your Firefox bookmarks using just a keyword in the Address Bar.

-- When you add a site to your Bookmarks in Firefox, you’re always prompted to enter a Name, specify a folder to put it in, and assign it Tags.
+- When you add a site to your Bookmarks in Firefox, you’re always prompted to enter a Name, specify a Folder to put it in, and assign it Tags.

 - Now any time you want to load that site, just enter the keyword in your Address Bar.
+That site will appear highlighted as the first result so all you have to do is hit enter.

 Thanks for the tip.
 That’s very handy.